The Water Crisis in Northern Uganda: Why Clean Water Changes Everything

 There is also the emotional cost.

-Imagine walking for miles every day simply to gather enough water for cooking and bathing.
+Children walk miles every day carrying containers just to gather enough water for cooking and bathing.

 These are not isolated situations.